 Although the proper term for a large group of rabbits is a colony or a fluffle, it does seem as if it should instead be “a reproduction of rabbits” or “a bonanza of bunnies”!
-Either of these would apply to the largesse of lagomorphs created in porcelain over the past half-century by Cybis.
-Indeed, they have been such a mainstay that since 1962 there has never been a year when bunnies were absent from the Cybis retail lineup.
+Either of these would apply to the largesse of lagomorphs created in porcelain by Cybis.
+Indeed, they were such a mainstay that since 1962 there was never a year in which bunnies were absent from the Cybis retail lineup.

-All of the Cybis bunnies are/were open editions.
-Despite the fact that there have been no less than 47 (!) named sculptures, that tally actually derives from only 14 distinct molds.
-The population explosion comes from the multitude of decorative variants produced from most of those molds; in fact, only six of those 14 molds did not engender a “spinoff.”
+All of the Cybis bunnies were open editions.
+Despite the fact that there were no less than 47 (!) named sculptures, that tally actually derived from only 14 distinct molds.
+The population explosion came from the multitude of decorative variants produced from most of those molds; in fact, only six of those 14 molds did not engender a “spinoff.”

-The bunnies are sorted below according to the introduction year of the original design.
+I have sorted the bunnies according to the introduction year of the original design; the variants, if any, appear directly below.

-The very first Cybis bunny was Mr. Snowball who appeared in 1962.
+The very first Cybis bunny was Mr. Snowball who appeared in 1962 .
 He is 4” high and was the least expensive item in the Cybis line at that time: only $7.50.
-He has been offered by Cybis without a break ever since, which means (as of this writing) 54 years and counting!
-He is on the existing Cybis site at $99.
+Cybis continued to offer him through every year of their existence, at a steadily rising pricepoint: $15 in 1967, $50 in 1982, $70 in 1988, and finally for $99 on their 2008 website.

 Mr. Snowball with Holly is the only known variant.
 His exact introduction year is unknown but was probably 1987 or 1988 at which time he was priced at $110.
-His name at that time was shown as Mr. Holly but that was later changed to what is shown on the present-day Cybis site and priced at $150.
+His name at that time was shown as Mr. Holly but that was later changed to the longer name that appeared on their website; pricing there was $150.

 This floral-decorated Mr. Snowball is an artist’s proof, and reminds me of the decoration on the 1940s Cordey cats.